Note: This is an excerpt of The Boundless, a novel.

 It had been years since Isabel had seen it.
 She had visited with Ernesto, Katya, and Patience all those years ago, back when the world seemed younger and brimmed more with optimism for tomorrow than trepidation for today.
 The war had passed, and the four had taken a pilgrimage to the North to repair old fractures and grudges that had long preceded them.
 War brings horrors to every place it touches, but once the war ends and recedes from emotional memory, hope can emerge within the hearts of the young and transform ideals into tangible reality.
 The Mists had seemed thinner and less imposing back then, the pedestrian bridge sturdier.
 Certainly, Isabel had been younger.
-She remembered the city as an architectural marvel worthy of preserving, a unique reflection of a similar place across the Rift in a country she had loved, with its parade of medieval, walled, hilltop villages and the valleys they overlooked.
+She remembered the city as an architectural marvel worthy of preserving, a unique reflection of a similar place beyond the Shroud in a country she had loved, with its parade of medieval, walled, hilltop villages and the valleys they overlooked.
 She had found her husband in that country.
 She had found her destiny there.

 The happy memory of that first visit to the Dying City carried an edge.
 Ernesto was gone, mysteriously disappeared one day and never seen again, an event so profound that only recently could Isabel look at Ana without thinking of her grandfather.
-Pei Hsien, who they called Patience, had faded from this side of the Rift with the passage of time, her dreams snuffed out by an oppressive reality.
+Pei Hsien, who they called Patience, had faded from this side of the Shroud with the passage of time, her dreams snuffed out by an oppressive reality.

 Only Katya saw a happy ending of sorts.
-Isabel’s last vision of her old friend had been that of a family surrounding Katya in a hospital room across the Rift as her eyelids had grown heavier and sleep drew her more and more.
+Isabel’s last vision of her old friend had been that of a family surrounding Katya in a hospital room across the Shroud as her eyelids had grown heavier and sleep drew her more and more.
 The two had talked in those final days like they were still young girls in the courts, whispering and giggling and overwhelmed by the vast strangeness of the realms they had entered.
 The advancement of age merely changed the texture of their voices, the weighted pauses between words, and the propensity for memories to insert themselves into places where impulse once resided.
 In those last days with Katya, there were no impetuous outbursts, only quiet reflection, poignant humor, and appreciation for a world that would go on without her.
 Katya, so indomitable in spirit that neither her motherland’s crushing totalitarianism nor its secret police’s theft of her husband’s life could steal the light of her soul.